Burauen: Malagsum Lake

+Calor Hot Spring

+A geothermal spring destination proposed for tourism development by the local government.

+Tanguile Trail

+A forest trekking route featuring bamboo groves and native dipterocarp trees.

+Matigbao Lake

 It is the smallest of the three lakes inside the park.
 But it is also the farthest and the most challenging to have a trek.
 Due to being isolated, the environment is quite different from what commonly seen in the rest of the park.
 There are numerous species of plants and insects thriving within the vicinity (such as dragonflies).